Email FacebookTwitterMenu burgerClose thin

 The key difference lies in the capacity in which the advisor is acting at any given time.
 When providing advisory services, the advisor typically works through an RIA with a custodian holding the assets.
 When executing brokerage transactions, the advisor operates under the supervision of a broker-dealer.

 Clear disclosure is essential in these arrangements.
 Clients should understand which entity is involved, how the advisor is being compensated and what standards of care apply.
 When communicated transparently, having both structures can offer flexibility while maintaining clarity and trust.
+Advisors should also consider how to disclose conflicts of interest and how to handle any that might arise.

 Bottom Line

 Understanding the difference between a custodian and a broker-dealer helps advisory firms clarify how client assets are held, managed and overseen.
 Custodians focus on safeguarding assets and supporting advisory relationships, while broker-dealers facilitate securities transactions and supervise commission-based activity.
-For firms and clients alike, knowing how these roles differ, and when both may be involved, supports transparency, compliance and informed decision-making.
+For firms and clients alike, knowing how these roles differ and when both may be involved supports transparency, compliance and informed decision-making.

 Tips for Growing Your Financial Advisory Business